Barbizon 63: Base

 The lowest section of the facade, immediately above the sidewalk, consists of a stone water table.
 Above the water table, the facade contains alternating stone and brick bands.
 The north elevation on 63rd Street measures 11 bays wide, while the west elevation on Lexington Avenue is 10 bays wide.
 The first two stories contain arcades supported by Romanesque-style pilasters made of stone and brick or of plain stone.
 Each pilaster is topped by Corinthian-style capitals that contain acanthus leaf motifs.
 The first-story windows and storefronts have been modified over the years, but many of the original second-story casement windows and arched transom windows remain in place.

 The three center bays on 63rd Street comprise the main entrance, which is accessed by a set of stone steps.
 At some point after the building opened, the original metal-and-glass double doors were replaced.
 The main entrance was originally topped by a balcony, but this has since been replaced by a marquee.
 The 30-foot-long bronze marquee, designed in the Art Deco style and installed in 1940, contained cut-outs of the letters "Barbizon".
 The entrance is flanked by rectangular windows with Gothic-style frames.
-The easternmost bay of the 63rd Street elevation contains a service doorway, while the westernmost three bays contain large storefronts with awnings and wall sconces.
+The easternmost bay of the 63rd Street elevation contains a service doorway, while the westernmost three bays contain large storefronts with canopies and wall sconces.
 The second-story windows contain projecting sills with wrought-iron grilles.
 Above the second story, the center three bays are flanked by a pair of stone corbels, which originally carried flagpoles.

 On Lexington Avenue, the ground story only contains storefronts.
 The design of the first two stories is similar to that of the outer bays on 63rd Street.
-However, the third and ninth bays from the north have doorways with projecting awnings, while the other bays contain awnings and wall sconces.
+However, the third and ninth bays from the north have doorways with projecting canopies, while the other bays contain canopies and wall sconces.
 The doorways on Lexington Avenue lead to the hotel's fitness center.
 Above the second-story setback on Lexington Avenue is a metal fence, behind which are HVAC equipment.